Scarlett Morris, PT, DPT, MTC, OCS

 KU Department of Physical Therapy and Rehabilitation Science

-She provides instruction for courses in KU's physical therapy degree program including physical therapy intervention and orthopedic physical therapy.
-Due to her clinical expertise, Morris serves as a preceptor for students in a variety of settings during ICE affiliations including the interprofessional family medicine practice teaching clinic.
+A clinical assistant professor, Morris provides instruction in KU's physical therapy degree program and presently teaches a course in acute physical therapy intervention as well as two orthopaedics courses.
+Due to her clinical expertise, Morris serves as a mentor and preceptor for students in a variety of settings during ICE affiliations including the ALS Association multidisciplinary clinic serving patients with amyotrophic lateral sclerosis, JaySTART and BullDoc pro bono clinics, and the Family Medicine Interprofessional Teaching Clinic.

-Morris remains active in the Kansas Physical Therapy Association where she serves on the research and programming committees.
+Morris remains active in the Kansas Physical Therapy Association where she serves on the research committee.